First published: 26 Sep 2017

 Address: No. 42, Aier Road, Ren’ai District, Keelung City, Taiwan 200

-While most people visit Keelung on day trips, the real gem lies in what happens after hours.
+While most people visit Keelung on day trips, the real gem lies in what happens in the wee hours of the morning.
 Kanziding Fish Market (崁仔頂漁市場) is the biggest wholesale seafood market in Northern Taiwan.
 Chefs from as far as Taichung supposedly come here for the best fresh produce.

-Wanting to understand the culture and famous fish auction better, we went on a local midnight fish market walking tour that currently only runs every Thursday.
+Wanting to understand the culture and famous fish auction better, we went on a local midnight fish market walking tour (~S$43 via Klook) that currently only runs every Saturday.

-The wireless earpiece was a nice touch as it allowed us to hear our guide even if we wandered off or was too noisy.
+The wireless earpiece was a nice touch as it allowed us to hear our guide even if we wandered off or when it was too noisy.

 After the tour, we couldn’t resist getting some fresh sashimi at Zhutian (朱添鮮魚號).